Eugenics in Minnesota: Impact

 At least 2,204 Minnesota residents were sterilized because of the 1925 law.
 77 percent of those sterilized were women.
 The true number of those sterilized is unknown because Minnesota did not have an agency that tracked sterilizations, unlike other states.
 The impact of sterilization was not as substantial as Dight had hoped it would be.
 Dight had hoped to sterilize nearly 10 percent of the state's population.

 Eugenics remained highly approved by many Minnesotans for decades after its institution in the state.
 Minnesotans like Charles Lindbergh, Dr. Charles Mayo, and Dr. William Mayo were supporters of sterilizing the "unfit".
 The Mayo brothers founded Mayo Clinic.
-Dr. Chalres Mayo was very outspoken in his support of eugenics and the Kansas City Times called him an "apostle of the school of eugenics."
+Dr. Charles Mayo was very outspoken in his support of eugenics and the Kansas City Times called him an "apostle of the school of eugenics."
 Dr. William Mayo declined an invitation from Charles Fremont Dight to join the Minnesota Eugenics Society as its vice president in 1926.

 Dight Avenue in Minneapolis was named for Charles Fremont Dight until March of 2022, when it was renamed to Cheatham Avenue, in honor of John Cheatham, Minneapolis's first Black fire captain.
 After the murder of George Floyd, as a program to divest from white supremacy, the Minnesota Disability Justice Network and City Council Member Andrew Johnson worked to rename the street.
 On March 17, 2022, the avenue was renamed to Cheatham Avenue.

 In his will, Dight left his estate to the University of Minnesota to found the Dight Institute for the Promotion of Human Genetics, later named the Institute for Human Genetics, which remained active until the 1960s.